CLochstampfor60/file_system_project/README.md

 5. **Database:** Use SQLite or PostgreSQL instead of text files
 6. **Password Management:** Allow users to change their passwords securely and implement secure password recovery mechanism.
 7. **Admin User and Privileged Access:** Create separate admin role with elevated privileges
+8. **Communication Logging and Audit Trail**
+   - Log all client-server communications to files with timestamps
+   - Record both encrypted and decrypted messages for security analysis
+   - Track user activity (logins, uploads, downloads, deletions)
+   - Monitor failed authentication attempts for security threats
+   - Enable log rotation and admin access to historical logs

 ## File Type Support